mvatanen/domain-map/README.md

 # Description

-Provided shell scripts fetch information about domain names / hostnames and their service information from public dns system and maxmind database.
+Provided shell scripts fetch information about domain names / hostnames and their public service information from public dns system and maxmind database.
 Data of domains/hostnames and their possibly shared resources is visualised with graphviz/dot and also put to csv files.

 Information that scripts collect is: